markjeschke/AKMidiReceiver/README.md

 If you open the Workspace and no scheme is found in the Xcode project, please follow these steps that were found [here](https://stackoverflow.com/questions/21755799/xcode-no-scheme):

-1. Click on No Scheme
+1. Click on the No Scheme pulldown menu.
-2. Click on Manage Scheme
+2. Click on the New Scheme... selection.
-3. Click on Autocreate Schemes Now
+3. Click "OK" when the `AKMidiReceiver` target and name appear in the confirmation box.